theQRL/theqrl.org/content/blog/2021/quantum-secure-nfts-coming-q1-2022/index.md

 date: 2021-12-23
 author: "Jack Matier"
 title: "NFT support is coming to QRL - Calling on all NFT artists who wish to be part of the genesis run to apply!"
-summary: "QRL is happy to announce preliminary support for NFT's on the QRL blockchain on devnet and are putting out a call to all NFT artists to be the genesis run of Quantum Secure NFT's"
+summary: "QRL is happy to announce preliminary support for NFT's on the QRL blockchain on devnet and are putting out a call to all NFT artists to be the genesis run of Quantum Secure NFTs"
 featured_image: header.png
 categories:
   - technical